charlesrobsampson/ctx/README.md

 ## overview
 This is a tool I made to help myself keep track of what I'm doing across different contexts like projects, tasks, notes etc. It aims to be simple, fast and extensible.

-I liked the idea of it being a cli since a terminal is always within reach but it could also be expanded to have a simple GUI or web interface down the line.
+I liked the idea of it being a cli since a terminal is always within reach (I even have the cli installed on [termux](https://termux.dev/en/) on my phone) but it could also be expanded to have a simple GUI or web interface down the line.
 The data is stored in a dynamo db to allow accessing it from anywhere.

 ## setup
 In order to use this tool, you must first deploy the [ctxapi](https://github.com/charlesrobsampson/ctxapi) (or have access to one someone else deployed) and then setup the following environment variables in your bash_prfoile or zshrc or whatever: